-Our technicians are highly trained, knowledgeable and NATE-certified to provide outstanding repairs.
+Our technicians are highly trained, knowledgeable and ACE-certified to provide outstanding repairs.
 We have total confidence in our repairs—in fact, we back up everything we perform with a one-year 100% Satisfaction Guarantee!*

 We’ll even recommend a headache-free membership plan.
 This can help you catch AC problems early so you can halt impending repairs while keeping your home cooler.